xalvarez/ansible-ubuntu-setup/README.md

 ansible-playbook playbook.yml -i inventory -K
 ```

+Note that some changes won't be visible until your next login or until your system is restarted, e.g. GNOME Shell extensions' setup.

 ### Skipping steps

 All tasks are contained in roles, and all roles are tagged.
 To skip a role, run the Ansible playbook with